 The independent auditors report directly to the Audit Committee.
 The Audit Committee has the sole authority and responsibility to recommend to the Board the nomination of the independent auditors for approval by the shareholders on an annual basis.
-The Audit Committee is directly responsible for the appointment, termination, compensation, retention, evaluation and oversight of the work of the independent auditors for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company.
+The Audit Committee is directly responsible for the appointment, termination, compensation, retention, evaluation, and oversight of the work of the independent auditors for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company.

-In 2021, the Audit Committee formally met and held discussions with management, the Company's VP of Internal Audit and Compliance, and KPMG, the Company's independent registered public accounting firm, five times.
+In 2022, the Audit Committee formally met and held discussions with management, the Company's VP of Internal Audit and Compliance, and KPMG, the Company's independent registered public accounting firm, five times.
 In addition, members of the Audit Committee engaged in numerous informal conversations with the Company's financial management, internal auditors, and independent auditors.
 The Audit Committee discussed with management, internal auditors, and KPMG, the Company's audited consolidated financial statements, interim financial statements, system of internal control over financial reporting (including technology infrastructure and cybersecurity risks), and policies and procedures designed to reduce the likelihood of events of non-compliance with applicable rules and regulations.
-These discussions included consideration of the quality, not just the acceptability, of accounting policies and principles, significant judgments and estimates, system of internal control over financial reporting the item reported as a Critical Audit Matter in the report of the independent auditor.
-The Audit Committee reviewed the annual plan and scope of work to be performed by internal audit and KPMG to discuss their respective audit results, evaluations of internal controls, and the overall quality of financial reporting.
+These discussions included consideration of the quality, not just the acceptability, of accounting policies and principles, significant judgments and estimates, system of internal control over financial reported as a Critical Audit Matter in the report of the independent auditor.
+The Audit Committee reviewed the annual plan and scope of work to be performed by internal audit and KPMG, and throughout the year routinely met outside of the presence of management with both internal audit and KPMG to discuss their respective audit results, evaluations of internal controls, and the overall quality of financial reporting.
 Consistent with the requirements of the Sarbanes-Oxley Act of 2002 and the rules promulgated thereunder, the Audit Committee discussed with KPMG those matters required to be discussed pursuant to PCAOB Auditing Standard 1301, "Communications with Audit Committees," and the rules of the SEC, and reviewed a letter from KPMG disclosing such matters.